Have you taken a lot of classes but don't have a bachelor's degree to show for it?

 - Administration: 1 year, 24 units - Online

 - Education: 1 year, 24 units - Online

-- Science (PA and Medical School): 15-20 quarter units selected from the natural sciences in the areas of biology, microbiology, chemistry, math, or physics.
+- Science (PA, Pre-Med, and other advanced degrees): 15-20 quarter units selected from the natural sciences in the areas of biology, microbiology, chemistry, math, statistics, or physics.
 Courses must be taken from two different content areas with the approval of the program director.
 These courses are taken at your local college/university.
 A minimum grade of C+ (2.3) is required for all courses.
 In many cases, students have already completed many of these courses.

 - Clinical Practice: The didactic (not including clinical units) coursework from a clinically-based imaging specialty (diagnostic sonography, cardiac sonography, nuclear medicine, radiation therapy, dosimetry) can be applied to the BSRS online core classes to complete the BSRS program

 - Special Imaging - CT/MRI: This program offers certificates, as well as an emphasis in the BSRS program.

 - Cardiovascular Imaging: This program offers certificates, as well as an emphasis in the BSRS program.

 A maximum of 70 semester or 105 quarter units from an accredited community college will be accepted, not including units for clinical training.
 Students who have completed a hospital training program are allowed up to 50 community college-level units of academic credit on the basis of their registry certificate (ARRT).

 - Provide an ethically-based leadership program that enables graduates to serve communities in the imaging professions.